opnfv/fuel/docs/release/installation/installation.instruction.rst

 In this figure there are examples of two virtual deploys:
    - Jumphost 1 has only virsh bridges, created by the deploy script
-   - Jumphost 2 has a mix of linux and virsh briges; when linux bridge exist for a specified network, the deploy script will skip creating a virsh bridge for it
+   - Jumphost 2 has a mix of Linux and virsh bridges; When Linux bridge exists for a specified network, the deploy script will skip creating a virsh bridge for it

 **Note**: A virtual network "mcpcontrol" is always created.
 For virtual deploys, "mcpcontrol" is also used for Admin, leaving the PXE/Admin bridge unused.

 Automatic Installation of a Baremetal POD
 =========================================

-The baremetal installation process can be done by editing the information about hardware and enviroment in the reclass files, or by using a Pod Descriptor File (PDF).
+The baremetal installation process can be done by editing the information about hardware and environment in the reclass files, or by using a Pod Descriptor File (PDF).
 This file contains all the information about the hardware and network of the deployment the will be fed to the reclass model during deployment.